BlinkSun/WinPilot/README.md

 </p>

 <p align="center">
-  <em>Made with ❤️ by BlinkSun — fuelled by espresso and OpenAI tokens 😄</em>
+  <em>Made with ❤️ by BlinkSun — fuelled by espresso and AI tokens 😄</em>
 </p>